 Investment properties pertain to parcels of land which are being held by the Group for capital appreciation.
-In 2022, the Group sold a parcel of land with a carrying amount of ₱2.9 million for ₱8.2 million resulting to a gain on sale amounting to ₱5.3 million.
+In 2022, the Group sold a parcel of land with a carrying amount of \$2.9 million for \$8.2 million resulting to a gain on sale amounting to \$5.3 million.

-No income was earned for the investment properties in 2022 and 2021 (and 2020).
-Real property tax paid amounted to ₽7,011 in 2022 and 2021 (₱2,585 in 2020).
+No income was earned for the investment properties in 2023, 2022 and 2021.
+Real property tax paid amounted to ₹7,259 in 2023 and ₹7,011 in 2022 and 2021.

 The fair value of the investment properties was determined by an independent appraiser.
 The appraiser is an industry specialist in valuing these types of investment properties.
 Fair value represents the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-The fair values of investment properties and change in fair value amounting to ₱2.0 million in 2020 are determined using the market data approach by gathering available market evidences.
+The fair values of investment properties are determined using the market data approach by gathering available market evidences.